jesper-olsen/huffman-py/README.md

 Huffman-py
 ==============

-Implementation of the Huffman algorithm: optimal prefix codes for symbol compression.
+Implementation of the Huffman algorithm: optimal prefix codes for lossless symbol compression.

 The implemntation supports:
 * Calculate the Huffman tree for a given symbol distribution
 * Encoding/decoding of symbol streams
 * Generate symbol codes
 * Infer Huffman tree from codebook
-* Infer Huffman tree from symbol list + code length (shorter than symbol distribution and codebook).
+* Infer Huffman tree from symbol list + code length.
+Sending the symbol list to a receiver is less data than sending the codebook.

 References
 ----------